-We do not conduct hydraulic fracturing operations, but we do provide treatment, recovery, and disposal services in the United States for the fluids used and wastes generated by our customers in such operations Recently, there has been increased public concern regarding the alleged potential for hydraulic fracturing to adversely affect the environment, including drinking water supplies.
+We do not conduct hydraulic fracturing operations, but we do provide treatment, recovery and disposal services in the United States for the fluids used and wastes generated by our customers in such operations.
+Recently, there has been increased public concern regarding the alleged potential for hydraulic fracturing to adversely affect the environment, including drinking water supplies.
 Proposals have been made to enact separate federal, state or local legislation that would increase the regulatory burden imposed on hydraulic fracturing.
 Laws and regulations have been proposed and/or adopted at the federal, state and local levels that would regulate, restrict or prohibit hydraulic fracturing operations or require the reporting and public disclosure of chemicals used in the hydraulic fracturing process.
 Certain states and localities have placed moratoria or bans on hydraulic fracturing or the disposal of waste therefrom, or have considered the same.

 In June 2016, the EPA promulgated a rule prohibiting discharges of wastewater pollutants from onshore unconventional oil and gas extraction facilities to publicly-owned treatment works, or POTWs.
-Further, the EPA's promulgation and subsequent revision of methane and VOC rules between 2016 and 2020 caused regulatory uncertainty for oil and gas exploration and production facilities, including hydraulic fracturing operations.
-In December 2021, the EPA again proposed rules to regulate methane and VOCs from the oil and gas industry sources.
-The proposed rule would enact a new NSPS, under Subpart OOOOb, which would include standards for emission sources not regulated previously under the 2016 NSPS OOOOa.
+Further, the EPA's promulgation and subsequent revision of methane and VOC rules between 2016 and 2021 caused regulatory uncertainty for oil and gas exploration and production facilities, including hydraulic fracturing operations.
+In November 2021, the EPA again proposed rules to regulate methane and VOCs from the oil and gas industry sources.
+The proposed rules would enact a new NSPS, under Subpart OOOOb, which would include standards for emission sources not regulated previously under the 2016 NSPS OOOOa.
 Additionally, the proposed rules include the first oil and gas emissions guidelines for existing sources, known as Subpart OOOOc.
 If finalized, the emissions guidelines will require states to submit and implement SIPs to enforce the guidelines on existing oil and gas emissions sources.
-These emissions guidelines will include fugitive leak detection surveys for smaller well site sources and regular leak detection surveys using optical gas imaging for larger sources well site sources, compressor stations, and pneumatic controllers.
+These emissions guidelines will include fugitive leak detection surveys for smaller well site sources and regular leak detection surveys using optical gas imaging for larger sources well site sources, compressor stations and pneumatic controllers.
 If leaks are detected at covered sources, equipment repair or replacement would be required within a certain time period.

-If these rules are enacted as proposed, these rules may require oil and gas operators to expend material sums on compliance, including on equipment repair or replacement.
+In November 2022, the EPA proposed a rule to implement more stringent requirements than those in the 2021 proposed rule and to regulate additional sources not previously regulated.
+If finalized, the rule would, among other things, increase fugitive emissions monitoring requirements for all sites and would no longer exclude wellhead-only sites; require monitoring at all well sites for the life of the site until plugged; create a Super-Emitter Response Program to quickly identify large leaks for mitigation; increase stringency of equipment regulations; and revise leak detection protocols.
+If these rules are enacted as proposed, they may require oil and gas operators to expend material sums on compliance, including on equipment repair or replacement.
 The costs associated with OOOOc compliance may reduce our customers' E&P activities and could have an adverse impact on our business.
 Additionally, several states have adopted or proposed laws and regulations analogous to or even more stringent than the federal rules that would remain in effect regardless of the outcome of any federal stay or litigation.
 Further, several states in which we conduct business require oil and natural gas operators to disclose information concerning their operations, which could result in increased public scrutiny.